Teodor Pavlović: Works

-He translated from the German of Adolph Freiherr Knigge's "Uber den Umgang mit Menschen" (On Human Relations) into Serbian (Buda, 1831) and two works by Christoph Martin Wieland (1733-1813) entitled "Sympathien" (Sympathies) and "Dialogen des Diogenes von Sinope" also into Serbian, published in Buda, 1829).
+He translated from the German of Adolph Freiherr Knigge's "Uber den Umgang mit Menschen" (On Human Relations) into Serbian (Buda, 1831) and two works by Christoph Martin Wieland (1733–1813) entitled "Sympathien" (Sympathies) and "Dialogen des Diogenes von Sinope" also into Serbian, published in Buda, 1829).

-In his original writings he gives finished portraits of his contemporaries; and he chronicled in his articles the many political scandals of which Vienna and Budapest were centers.
+In his original writings he gives portraits of his contemporaries; and he chronicled in his articles the many political scandals of which Vienna and Budapest were centers.
 They are invaluable for their social, political and literary history of the time.

 Literary critic Jovan Skerlić wrote: "He was in the 1840s what Svetozar Miletić was in the 1860s and 1870s."